Paul A. Luciw, Ph.D.

 Infectious Diseases Unit

 Dept. of Pathology and Laboratory Medicine

 UC Davis School of Medicine

-Dr. Luciw has studied molecular mechanisms of pathogenesis in rhesus macaques experimentally infected with SIV/SHIV clones and has collaborated with extramural investigators to test anti-HIV vaccine and drug therapy approaches in simian AIDS models.
-In the SHIV/macaque model, he studies highly active antiretroviral therapy (HAART) and viral reservoirs.
-Dr. Luciw is using this model to test novel therapeutic approaches, based on small-molecule viral inducers, that aim to eliminate virus from these reservoirs in a multidisciplinary collaboration supported by a U19 grant from NIH which involves 17 principal investigators from 12 research institutions and industry.
-Additional related studies aim to analyze pharmacologic properties of viral activators and the penetration of antiretroviral drugs and in the RT-SHIV/macaque model.
+Dr. Luciw has studied molecular mechanisms of pathogenesis in rhesus macaques experimentally infected with SIV/chimeric SHIV clones and has collaborated with extramural investigators to test anti-HIV-1 vaccine and drug therapy approaches in simian AIDS models.
+In the SHIV/macaque model, he studies antiretroviral therapy (ART) and viral reservoirs.
+Dr. Luciw is using the simian AIDS model, based on experimental infection of rhesus macaques with SIV or SHIV clones, to test novel therapeutic approaches, based on small-molecule viral inducers, that aim to eliminate virus from these reservoirs.
+Additional related studies aim to analyze pharmacologic properties of viral activators and the penetration of antiretroviral drugs in the simian AIDS model.

 HIV-1 and AIDS

 Current antiretroviral therapy (ART) protocols do not eliminate persistent/latent HIV-1.
 Macaque models of HIV-1 infection and AIDS, involving either SIV or chimeric SHIV infection, have been used to develop antiretroviral drug regimens that suppress virus load to very low levels.
 Importantly, these models now provide opportunities to test novel anti-latency therapies aimed at eliminating virus from reservoirs.